Steps for Preserving Family History

 But we don’t know what the other options are.
 Where do we begin?

-Following are four steps for finally dealing with all those family treasures and preserving your family history:
+Terri offers the following four steps for finally dealing with all those family treasures and preserving your family history:

 1. Determine what you REALLY want to keep.
 To do this, ask yourself the following questions and answer honestly.
 If you can’t be honest, have someone else listen to your answers and give you feedback: